Health

 Career opportunities

-This course will prepare you to confidently start practising Chinese Medicine in your community.
+The Bachelor of Health Science (Chinese Medicine) will prepare you to confidently start practising Chinese Medicine in your community.

 Potential career paths